fossasia/phimpme-android/README.md

 5. Once this process is complete and Android Studio opens, check the Console for any build errors.

-    - *Note:* If you recieve a Gradle sync error titled, "failed to find ...", you should click on the link below the error message (if avaliable) that says *Install missing platform(s) and sync project* and allow Android studio to fetch you what is missing.
+    - *Note:* If you receive a Gradle sync error titled, "failed to find ...", you should click on the link below the error message (if available) that says *Install missing platform(s) and sync project* and allow Android studio to fetch you what is missing.

 6. Download this [OpenCV-android-sdk](https://github.com/opencv/opencv/releases/download/2.4.13.3/opencv-2.4.13.3-android-sdk.zip) zip file and extract it.